Chinese satellite launch triggers alarm in Taiwan

 “China launched [a] satellite which flew over the southern airspace,” said the alert sent out in Chinese.
 “Public, please beware of your safety.”

-However, an English-language version announced it as an “air raid alert” and warned of a “missile flyover Taiwan airspace”.
+An English-language version announced it as an “air raid alert” and warned of a “missile flyover Taiwan airspace”.

+However, the defence ministry later apologised for the mistake, saying the default message in English had not been updated.

 The alert came as Foreign Minister Joseph Wu was holding a news conference in Taipei ahead of the presidential and parliamentary elections on Saturday.